CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Language Ecosystem

-A language ecosystem hosts, indexes and distributes components specific for a programming language
+A language ecosystem hosts, indexes and distributes components specific for a programming language.
+Used for publishing Open Source components for use when writing software in the given programming language.
+Typically, the Ecosystem has dedicated services and tooling for interacting with it.

 * Examples: CPAN (Perl), PyPI (Python), NPM (Node/JS)
 * May have upstream language ecosystems